 When London life gets to be too much, relaxation could be a salt-water filled pod away.
-Forget your worries at Floatworks, a newly opened floatation centre in Vauxhall.
+Forget your worries at Floatworks, a floatation centre in Vauxhall.

 If this blog says anything about me, it’s probably that I don’t have the faintest idea how to relax.

 So I was more than a little skeptical of how I was supposed to chill out by sitting by myself in something called an ‘isolation tank’ for an entire hour.

 Turns out that it was actually the most revitalising 60 minutes I’ve had in a long time.

 In Alanis Morissette levels of irony, the floatation centre that my 1000 Things in London book recommends burned down years ago, sad because it was the first one in the UK, but a few others have sprouted up around the city since.